See how I updated this old thrift score with a milk painted coffee table makeover. Milk paint is a great furniture paint.

 You know how some of the best restaurants are found in a “hole in the wall?”
 I think that’s true for a lot of things; even thrift stores.
-I had been “dying” to try some milk paint, so when I stumbled upon a great furniture piece recently, I knew what my new project would be; creating a DIY Milk painted coffee table.
+I was dying to try some milk paint, so when I stumbled upon a great furniture piece at a local thrift store I knew what my new furniture project would be.
+Let me show you how I created a new look for this DIY Milk painted coffee table.

 It all started when I was on my way to pick my son up from school.
-I passed this little “hole in the wall” thrift store that I had been eyeing for quite a while now, so I finally decided it was time to stop.
+I passed this little “hole in the wall” thrift store that I had been eyeing for quite a while now.
+I finally decided it was time to stop.

-So glad I did, because I found a great coffee table I could turn from trash to treasure.
+I found a great coffee table that I wanted to try with milk paint.

-I have a rule for myself when I’m thrifting; if I find a piece of furniture i’m interested in it needs to be a solid piece of furniture, no cheap junk.
-So when I found this piece, which looked terrible on the outside, I knew it had potential because it was so sturdy and heavy.
+I have a rule for myself when I’m thrifting; if I find a piece of furniture i’m interested in it needs to be a solid piece of furniture.
+This rule in a nutshell is this; no cheap junk.

-Ahhhh, my insides were screaming with excitement.
+My insides were screaming with excitement.
 I said, “sure, I’ll take it.”
-I paid, packed her up in the mini, and off we went with my new find.
+I paid, packed her up in the mini van, and off we went with my new find.

-These small cut marks are what the sales lady was talking about when she referred to the table as a “saw horse.”
+The first thing I needed to address were the the small cut marks that the sales lady was talking about when she referred to the table as a “saw horse.”
 Nothing a little wood filler couldn’t fix.

-After I cleaner it up, I lightly sanded the entire piece because it looked like someone had painted and then repainted and repainted.
+After I cleaned it up, I lightly sanded the entire piece because it looked like someone had painted and then repainted and repainted.
 Then I filled in the “holes” as well as I could with wood filler.
-Then I sanded again…

-After I sanded it, I painted it with General Finishes Milk paint old White.
+After I sanded the coffee table, I painted it with General Finishes Milk paint in White.

 I still wanted to add a little more color.